andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "I feel like Monica Bill Barnes!!
 During this sequence I want everyone to pretend they are Monica Bill Barnes!!"

-I lean over to Allie, "who?"
+Once again I lean over to Allie, "who?"

 "Monica Bill Barnes"